nishanttotla/Swarm-Mode-LB-Visualizer/README.md

 ## Start visualization

 Open a web browser and go to http://localhost:8000.
-If all went well, you should see a histogram.
+If all went well, you should see a bar chart.